How Should a Bicycle Helmet Fit?

 Q1: How tight should a bicycle helmet be?

 A1: The helmet should fit snugly around your head, with no movement or gaps between the helmet and your scalp.
-It should be tight enough that it stays in place but not so tight that it causes discomfort.
+It should be tight enough to stay in place without causing discomfort.

 Q2: How can I tell if my helmet is too big?

-A2: If your helmet moves around on your head when you shake it, or if it sits too high above your eyebrows, it is likely too big and needs to be adjusted or replaced with a smaller size.
+A2: If your helmet moves around on your head when you shake it, or if it sits too high above your eyebrows, it is likely too large and should be adjusted or replaced with a smaller size.

 Q3: Can I wear glasses with my bicycle helmet?

 A3: Yes, most helmets are designed to be compatible with glasses.
-However, make sure your helmet sits comfortably without causing your glasses to slip or get pushed down.
+However, ensure your helmet fits comfortably without causing your glasses to slip or be pushed down.

 Q4: How often should I replace my bicycle helmet?